 While the code of ERP5 is evolving, more and more tests are added.
 When issues are reported, we write the test and fix the problem.
-Like this we make sure that the same issue is not going to happens again.
-Also, when new features are done, tests are added to make sure we will provide well working experience.
-We have both unit test and functional tests.
-Unit test are used to test isolated software component, while functional tests are used to verify scenarios more closed to user experience.
+Like this we make sure that the same issue is not going to happen again.
+Also, when new features are done, tests are added to make sure we will provide a well working experience.
+We have both unit tests and functional tests.
+Unit tests are used to test isolated software component, while functional tests are used to verify scenarios closer to user experience.

 We tried for years to keep the quantity of failures as low as possible.
-While the size of ERP5 was growing, it started to be more and more time consuming to track regressions.
-In particular, it's quite common that a change in some part of the code generate a regression in another place that seems unrelated without detailed analysis.
+While the size of ERP5 was growing up, it started to be more and more time consuming to track regressions.
+In particular, it's quite common that a change in some part of the code generates a regression in another place that seems unrelated without detailed analysis.
 And then it happened that we had several errors, and it was difficult to see new ones.

 We are using what we call "ERP5 Test Nodes".
-It's some processes installed on many different machines thanks to SlapOS cloud tools.
-We define several list of tests to run, and ERP5 test nodes will look regularly to several git repositories to detect new commit, then they launch software constructions and finally tests are automatically run.
+They are processes installed on many different machines thanks to SlapOS cloud tools.
+We define several lists of tests to run, and ERP5 test nodes will look regularly to several code repositories to detect new commits, then they launch software constructions and finally tests are automatically run.
 Theses days we are using about 180 CPU cores to run tests for our various projects and for different versions.

 Please find below a short description of all tests currently running:

 You can find below the result of automatic test of ERP5 code.
 Hopefully you are able to see many test results at 0 errors/failures for several thousands of tests.
-Since we are humans and not perfect, It might happens that a change introduce a regression.
+Since we are humans and not perfect, it might happen that a change introduces a regression.
 But in this case, you could be sure that we will quickly look and solve it.